-Evaluation Team: The evaluation will be conducted by a team of independent consultants with a mix of relevant expertise related to the Zimbabwe CSPE (i.e. evaluation of country strategic plans, resilience and livelihoods, food security and nutrition, emergency preparedness and response).
+Evaluation Team: The evaluation will be conducted by a team of independent consultants with a mix of relevant expertise related to the Honduras CSPE (i.e. evaluation of country strategic plans, school feeding, government capacity strengthening, food security and nutrition, emergency preparedness and response).

-OE Evaluation Manager: The evaluation will be managed by Ms. Catrina Perch, Evaluation Officer in the WFP Office of Evaluation.
+OE Evaluation Manager: The evaluation will be managed by Ms. Vivien Knips, Evaluation Officer in the WFP Office of Evaluation.
 She will be the main interlocutor between the evaluation team, represented by the team leader, and WFP counterparts, to ensure a smooth implementation process.
 Second level quality assurance will be provided by Mr. Sergio Lenci, Senior Evaluation Officer.